-The number of cases of lung cancer in nonsmokers caused by asbestos and other environmental toxins has risen.
+The number of lung cancer cases in non-smokers caused by asbestos and other environmental toxins have risen.

 How Does Asbestos Cause Lung Cancer?

-The mesothelioma lawyers with Baron and Budd have represented several asbestos lung cancer patients who have been exposed to asbestos, and have been able to recover many settlements on their behalf.
+The Baron & Budd mesothelioma litigation team has represented many asbestos lung cancer patients who have been exposed to asbestos, and have been able to recover many settlements on their behalf.
 We will fight passionately for you if you are struggling with lung cancer due to asbestos exposure, targeting the asbestos companies responsible for your disease.

 How mesothelioma and lung cancer differ